 You can try to use other flexible options to avoid penalties when you're tucking your money away in the future.
 CDs aren't bad options, but there might be better alternatives if you find that you keep having to pay penalties.

 Laddering CDs is a strategy where you'll periodically have one of several CDs mature, often on a six-month or annual basis, giving you the opportunity to take the money penalty-free at that time.

 Step-up CDs offer more flexible interest rates.
 Your rate will increase to keep pace when interest rates rise.
-This alternative can be attractive if your concern is being stuck with a paltry rate for the whole CD term, but again, these CDs pay less on average than traditional CDs.
+This alternative can be attractive if your concern is being stuck with a paltry rate for the whole CD term.
+Again, these CDs pay less on average than traditional CDs.

 Money market accounts pay more than savings accounts, but generally not as much as CDs.
 The advantage is that you can do limited spending from a money market account using a debit card or a checkbook.